deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Build_an_NFT_marketplace_on_avalanche_using_HardHat.md

 To be successful in this guide, you must have the following:

-- Node.js installed on your machine
+- `Node.js` installed on your machine
-- Metamask wallet extension installed as a browser extension
+- `Metamask` wallet extension installed as a browser extension

 # Requirements

-- Node.js
+- `Node.js`
-- HardHat is the framework we will be using for developing our smart contracts.
+- `HardHa`t is the framework we will be using for developing our smart contracts.
-- MetaMask for interacting with the blockchain.
+- `MetaMask` for interacting with the blockchain.

 # About the project

 The project that we will be building will be Metaverse Marketplace - a digital marketplace.

 When a user puts an item for sale, the ownership of the item will be transferred from the creator to the marketplace.
 When a user purchases an item, the purchase price will be transferred from the buyer to the seller and the item will be transferred from the marketplace to the buyer.
 The marketplace owner will be able to set a listing fee.
 This fee will be taken from the seller and transferred to the contract owner upon completion of any sale, enabling the owner of the marketplace to earn recurring revenue from any sale transacted in the marketplace.

 The marketplace logic will consist of two smart contracts:
-- NFT Contract - This contract allows users to mint unique digital assets.
+- `NFT Contract` - This contract allows users to mint unique digital assets.
-- Marketplace Contract - This contract allows users to put their digital assets for sale on an open market.
+- `Marketplace Contract` - This contract allows users to put their digital assets for sale on an open market.

 # Project setup

-To get started, we'll create a new Next.js app.
+To get started, we'll create a new `Next.js` app.
 To do so, open your terminal.
 Create or change into a new empty directory and run the following command:

 ```CPP
 npx create-next-app digital-marketplace